fastertools/ftl-mcp/README.md

 </div>

-A WebAssembly-based implementation of the Model Context Protocol (MCP) for building secure, fast, deployable AI tools in any language.
+A WebAssembly-based implementation of the Model Context Protocol (MCP) for building secure, fast, deployable AI tools in any language that run efficiently on almost any type of compute.

 ## Quick Start